dfreitas-git/POV_Sphere/README.md

  4x-per-revolution, and one SPI channel serially multiplexing the DMA streams to the dotStar strips.

 ### Hardware assumptions:
+ Hardware Details:
  * ESP32 using core-0 for the slow stuff: UI, menu, rotary-switch inputs, motor control.
+               Witn core-0 we set up three freeRTOS tasks: graphics, motor, and UI,
+               Each task has its own loop time. highest priority- motor.
+Middle priority- graphics lowest priority - UI/rotary-encoder.
-               core-1 for the fast stuff: framebuffer reading, DMA, LED strip rendering.
+               core-1 is used for the fast stuff: framebuffer reading, DMA, LED strip rendering.
  * SK9822 / DotStar LED chains: 4 rings, each 48 LEDs (total framebuffer 120x48).
  * A SN74AHCT125 tri-state bus buffer to switch MOSI to one of 4 rings.
- * AS5600 magnetic encoder is used to monitor the Sphere shaft angle to adjust motorRPM, synchronize the core-1 PLL.
+ * AS5600 magnetic encoder is used to monitor the Sphere shaft angle to adjust motorRPM, synchronize a core-1 PLL.
+A PLL is used to match the shaft angular speed to calculate the current shaft angle and speed.
+The magnetic encoder is slow and is only read at about a 100hz rate so we only use it to generate an error correction signal for the faster PLL frequency.
+The angle measured in core-0 is compared to the core-1 PLL angle and the error component is computed to correct and lock the PLL.
- * Using a 128x64 OLED and rotary-encoder/switch for a simple menu system for user controls.
+   The code for this is in the motor class.

 ### Image creation:
  * Images are imported into Gimp then scaled to 120x48 and exported using the File->"Export as C-source" format.